joer14/ThesisPaper/source/10_survey_results.md

 <!-- maybe add a little intro... short description of primary findings -->
 ## Primary Findings

 Participants adjusted their doses 72% of time after reviewing the model, which resulted in a higher probability of therapeutic outcome in 82% of the adjustments.
 Additionally, participants reported greater confidence when using the tool but also expressed some hesitation with adopting the tool, often due to a lack of understanding of the underlying models.
-For more detailed information continue reading.
+More information follows.
 Access to the extended survey results can be found in [Appendix 1](#appendix-1-full-survey-results).

 ## Participants Profiles
 In total nine participants, all medical doctors completed the survey.
 They range in experience from 4 to 32 years practicing.
 Of the nine, one participant is a practicing physician in Ethiopia, and the rest practiced in the United States.
 One participant completed the study from a mobile device and the others from a traditional laptop or desktop computer.
 Five of the nine reported that they frequently prescribe heparin (at least once a week) in their current position.
 One participant reported prescribing it infrequently (once a month), two reported prescribing it rarely and one reported prescribing never.
 All participants reported that in sometime in the past they prescribed it frequently.
 Participant specialties can be found in Table \ref{table:pre1}.
 Although nine participants took the survey, one participant's infusion rates were disqualified from the dataset because they were 100 times greater than the mean.
 Their comments were still kept for analysis.